All Night (Beyoncé song): Commercial performance

 After the release of Lemonade, "All Night" debuted on the Billboard Hot 100 chart at number 38.
 The song also debuted on the Hot R&B/Hip-Hop songs chart at number 23.
 In overseas charts, although not being an official single, the song entered the top 10 in Sweden's digital charts.
 As of June, the song has sold 146,832 downloads in US.

 Music video

 The music video for the song was released to YouTube on November 30, 2016.
 The video features footage from Beyoncé's home movies, including her and Jay-Z's wedding day and spending family time with their first daughter, Blue Ivy.
-The video features Zendaya, Amandla Stenberg, Chloe and Halle, twin sister music duo Ibeyi and Quvenzhané Wallis.
+The video features Zendaya, Amandla Stenberg, Chloe x Halle, twin sister music duo Ibeyi and Quvenzhané Wallis.

 Live performances

 "All Night" was part of the set list of The Formation World Tour with the first performance taking place in Miami at the Marlins Park on April 27, 2016.